 Or at least, that’s the theory.

 While we haven’t been able to get our hands on the latest flip device, the Galaxy Z Flip, to see if it does indeed offer the same performance as a ‘regular’ rectangular smartphone, we can be pretty certain it won’t be as pocketable as you think.

 Stick a smartphone in the front pocket of your pants and you’ll instantly see it protruding out from your thigh.
-If you wear slim or loose fit pants then it won’t be as noticeable than if you wear skinny fit jeans or chinos, but there’s no denying the lines are there.
+If you wear slim or loose fit pants then it won’t be as noticeable as if you wear skinny fit jeans or chinos, but there’s no denying the lines are there.
 And that’s caused by phones that are usually less than 10mm thick.

-The Galaxy Z Flip meanwhile comes in with a similar thickness when unfolded, but when it’s folded shut and in your pocket, it’s depth increases to a huge 17.3mm.
-Sure, it’s overall form is a small square and it will reduce the amount of length in your pants, but as a compromise, you’ll get more girth.
+The Galaxy Z Flip meanwhile comes in with a similar thickness when unfolded, but when it’s folded shut and in your pocket, its depth increases to a huge 17.3mm.
+Sure, its overall form is a small square and it will reduce the amount of length in your pants, but as a compromise, you’ll get more girth.

 Whether or not this bothers you comes down entirely to preference.
 You may find that the smaller, folded form is perfect to slip into your pocket.
 For us, we’re not so sure.
 When you sit down, your pants are stretched due to the bend in your knee.
-With a flip phone in your pocket and they’re not-so-svelte frames, the material is going to be stretched even further.
+With a flip phone in your pocket and their not-so-svelte frames, the material is going to be stretched even further.
 A big no-no in our book.